babylonchain/babylon/test/e2e/README.md

 ### Common Problems

 Please note that if the tests are stopped mid-way, the e2e framework might fail to start again due to duplicated containers.
-Make sure that containers are removed before running the tests again: `docker containers rm -f $(docker containers ls -a -q)`.
+Make sure that containers are removed before running the tests again: `docker container rm -f $(docker container ls -a -q)`.

 Additionally, Docker networks do not get auto-removed.
 Therefore, you can manually remove them by running `docker network prune`.